ShapeICP: Iterative Category-level Object Pose and Shape Estimation from Depth: Introduction

-The category-level object pose and shape estimation problem is typically set up such that the instance segmentation and semantic classification of the object is done on the accompanied RGB image with an off-the-shelf method \cite{tian2020shape, chen2021sgpa, wang2021category, zhang2022ssp, lin2022category, zhang2022rbp, chen2020learning, bruns2022sdfest, deng2022icaps, akizuki2021asm, lin2021dualposenet, yu2023category, lin2022sar, liu2024mh6d, li2023generative, chen2020category, wang2020directshape, lee2021category, yoshitake2023transposer, shan2021ellipsdf}.
-However, even after factoring out the object detection and segmentation problem, inferring the object pose and shape from the segmented depth image remains challenging due to the three entangled unknowns, object pose, object shape and model-to-measurement correspondences.
+The category-level object pose and shape estimation problem is typically set up in a way that the instance segmentation and semantic classification of the object are performed on the accompanying RGB image with an off-the-shelf method \cite{tian2020shape, chen2021sgpa, wang2021category, chen2020learning, deng2022icaps, akizuki2021asm, lin2021dualposenet, lin2022sar, chen2020category, wang2020directshape, lee2021category, shan2021ellipsdf}.
+However, even after factoring out the object segmentation problem, inferring the object pose and shape from the segmented depth image remains challenging due to the three entangled unknowns: object pose, object shape, and model-to-measurement correspondences.
 It requires us to know two of the three unknowns to reduce the problem to an easily solvable one.
-Specifically, if we know the object shape and how the measurements correspond to the points on the surface of the shape, it is reduced to the problem of aligning two point sets which the Umeyama algorithm \cite{umeyama1991least} can solve.
-If the object pose and the correspondences between the measurements and a category-level shape template are known, one can transform the template to the same pose as the measurements and translate the template points onto the corresponding measurements to obtain the shape.
-Researchers often recognize the correspondences as an unknown and deform the template to fit the measurements \cite{wang20193dn, badki2020meshlet, hanocka2020point2mesh, rock2015completing} using Chamfer loss where the closest points are the correspondences \cite{gkioxari2019mesh, wang2018pixel2mesh, wang20193dn, badki2020meshlet, hanocka2020point2mesh}.
-However, with the three variables all left unknown, the problem is extremely difficult.
+For instance, if we know the object shape and how the measurements correspond to the points on the shape, it is reduced to the problem of aligning two point sets, which the Umeyama algorithm \cite{umeyama1991least} can solve.
+If the object pose and the correspondences between the measurements and a shape template are known, one can transform and deform the template to fit the measurements to obtain the shape.
+Researchers often recognize the correspondences also as unknowns and deform the template \cite{hanocka2020point2mesh} using the Chamfer loss, where the closest points are the correspondences \cite{gkioxari2019mesh, wang2018pixel2mesh, hanocka2020point2mesh}.
+However, with the three variables all unknown, the problem is extremely difficult.